EvanAnderson/edgeos-l2tp-static-routes/README.md

 ## Other Notes ##

+This code is forked from Andrew Heberle's original code (https://gitlab.com/andrewheberle/edgeos-l2tp-static-routes) and incldues merge requests taken from Phil Ross (https://gitlab.com/philross/edgeos-l2tp-static-routes).

-This started out of desire to push static routes to clients connecting to my home network over L2TP/IPSEC via my Ubiquiti Unifi Security Gateway (which runs Ubiquiti's EdgeOS based firmware), however the only parts that are EdgeOS are the use of "/config/scripts" (to store presistent scripts) and the code in the "get-l2tp-dns-servers" function.
+This started out of Andrew Heberle's desire to push static routes to clients connecting to his network over L2TP/IPSEC via a Ubiquiti Unifi Security Gateway (which runs Ubiquiti's EdgeOS based firmware).
+The only parts that are EdgeOS are the use of "/config/scripts" (to store presistent scripts) and the code in the "get-l2tp-dns-servers" function.

 These sections could be easily removed/changed and used on any Linux based VPN gateway using pppd for a L2TP VPN.